-mapped\all\sci\mxu.fits: image with rectified and wavelength calibrated slit spectra. mapped\sci\mxu.fits: image with rectified, wavelength calibrated, and sky subtracted slit spectra.

-mapped\sky\sci\mxu.fits: image with rectified and wavelength calibrated slit sky spectra.

-unmapped\sci\mxu.fits: image with the sky subtracted scientific spectra on the CCD.

-unmapped\sky\sci\mxu.fits: image with the modeled sky spectra on the CCD.
+mapped\all\sci\mxu.fits: image with rectified and wavelength calibrated slit spectra. mapped\sci\mxu.fits: image with rectified, wavelength calibrated, and sky subtracted slit spectra. mapped\sky\sci\mxu.fits: image with rectified and wavelength calibrated slit sky spectra. unmapped\sci\mxu.fits: image with the sky subtracted scientific spectra on the CCD. unmapped\sky\sci\mxu.fits: slit positions on the CCD, on the mapped images, and positions of the detected objects within the slits. reduced\sci\mxu.fits: image with extracted objects spectra. reduced\sky\sci\mxu.fits: image with the statistical errors corresponding to the extracted objects spectra. sky\shifts\slit\sci\mxu.fits: table containing the observed sky lines offsets that were used for

-- object\table\sci\mxu.fits: slit positions on the CCD, on the mapped images, and positions of the detected objects within the slits. - reduced\sci\mxu.fits: image with extracted objects spectra. - reduced\sky\sci\mxu.fits: image with sky corresponding to the extracted objects spectra. - reduced\error\sci\mxu.fits: image with the statistical errors corresponding to the extracted objects spectra. - sky\shifts\slit\sci\mxu.fits: table containing the observed sky lines offsets that were used for adjusting the input wavelength solutions, only created if the sky line alignment was requested. - wavelength\map\sci\mxu.fits: map of wavelengths on the CCD, only created if the sky line alignment was requested. - disp\coeff\sci\mxu.fits: wavelength calibration polynomials coefficients after alignment of the solutions to the position of the sky lines, only created if the sky line alignment was requested.
+- adjusting the input wavelength solutions, only created if the sky line alignment was requested. wavelength\map\sci\mxu.fits: map of wavelengths on the CCD, only created if the sky line - alignment was requested. - disp\coeff\sci\mxu.fits: wavelength calibration polynomials coefficients after alignment of the solutions to the position of the sky lines, only created if the sky line alignment was requested.

-Support for a spectro-photometric calibration is also available, but in this case an atmospheric extinction table (see Section 7.7, page 62) and a spectral response curve for the present instrument configuration (see SPECPHOT\TABLE entry, page 120) must also be specified in input.
+Support for a spectro-photometric calibration is also available, but in this case an atmospheric extinction table (see Section 7.8, page 62) and a spectral response curve for the present instrument configuration (see SPECPHOT\TABLE entry, page 120) must also be specified in input.
 Spectral response curves can be produced by applying the fors\science recipe to standard star exposures.
 Standard star spectra are reduced applying the long-slit data reduction strategy which is described in the next Section.